FREQUENTLY ASKED QUESTIONS – THE PURPOSE PRIZE®

 - Started the work for which he or she is nominated at the age of 50 or later.

-- A legal U.S. resident or a U.S. citizen living abroad (residents of U.S. territories are also eligible).
+- Is a legal U.S. resident or a U.S. citizen living abroad (residents of U.S. territories are also eligible).

-- Not involved in a project that is exclusively religious or sectarian.
+- Is not involved in a project that is exclusively religious or sectarian.
 People working in faith-based settings that have a broader social mission are eligible and encouraged to apply.

 - Innovation.
 A new approach to an old problem, or a creative way of scaling up, or expanding, a promising approach.

 - Entrepreneurial and creative spirit.
-Evidence, over the last five to 10 years, of continuing personal and professional reinvention, the willingness to take risks to make a positive social impact, and the persistence to see through this important work.
+Evidence, over the last five years, of continuing personal and professional renewal, the willingness to take risks to make a positive social impact, and the persistence to see through this important work.

 - Impact.
 Clear documentation of impact, whether through an external evaluation or ongoing internal efforts to track indicators of success.